Michael Mandrusiak, Psy.D. Vancouver Campus

 - Washburn, C. & Mandrusiak, M. (June, 2008).
 "Suicide Prevention on Campus: Gatekeeper Training in Action."
 Presented at the annual meeting of the Canadian Association of College and University Student Services, St. John’s, NL.

 - Mandrusiak, M., Bohonos, A. & Geller, G. (June, 2007).
-"A career planning program for international students: Planning ahead for the school to work transition."
+"A career planning program for international students: Planning ahead for the University to work transition."
 Presented at the annual meeting of the Canadian Association of College and University Student Services, Saskatoon, SK.

 - Stewart, D. & Mandrusiak, M. (June, 2007). " Bridging the Gap between Clinical and Developmental Perspectives: The Case of Social Phobia on Campus."
 Presented at the annual meeting of the Canadian Association of College and University Student Services, Saskatoon, SK.